 Once you have graduated, your degree in Strategic Human Resource Management will open the door to professions such as:

 As an HR advisor, you will advise an organisation’s strategic or line management on HR issues.
 As an internal consultant, you will be employed either by these organisations themselves or by a consultancy firm.
-After several years of professional experience, you will be able to act as an effective sounding board for management at strategic level.
+After several years of professional experience, you will be able to act as an effective sounding board for management at a strategic level.
 On the job market, there is a demand for strategic level HR advisors.
-Notably, the public sector in particular has had an ongoing need for HR advisors in recent years.
+Notably, the public sector, in particular, has had an ongoing need for HR advisors in recent years.

 As a policy advisor, you will be more involved with policy development and less with implementation and operational practice.
 You will work in the staff department of a large organisation, such as a ministry, an insurance company, an employer organisation or an employee organisation.

 Managers are increasingly taking on responsibility for HR policy.
 First, you must have a vision of where you and your unit want to be in five years’ time.
 Next, you have to modify your organisation’s or company’s HR policy accordingly (with regard to the development of competences, for example).